analyst-one/oikaze/README.md

 ### Use the default set

 Import the set and use the mixins to generate the CSS variables.
-While not required you can use `:root` CSS pseudo-class as the target for the CSS variables.
-Use the functions on the theme to get the css variable or the value of the variable.
+While not required you should use `:root` CSS pseudo-class as the target for the CSS variables from the base set.
+Use the provided functions to get the css variable or the value of the variable.

 ```scss
 // styles.scss